BurnOutTrader/fund-forge/ff_data_server/src/rithmic_api/RITHMIC_SETUP.md

 ```

 ***After passing conformance:***
-You will need to create a servers.toml file at ff_data_server/data/rithmic_credentials and fill in the server domains given to you by rithmic.
+You will need to populate the servers.toml file at ff_data_server/data/rithmic_credentials and fill in the server domains given to you by rithmic.
 this is to generate a BTreeMap for Servers where Key is RithmicServer (eg: RithmicServer::Chicago) and value is the domain (eg: wss://{DETAILS_FROM_RITHMIC})
 `ff_data_server/data/rithmic_credentials/server_domains/servers.toml`
 ```toml